typedb/typedb-docs/11-query/04-delete-query.md

 ## Summary
 The `delete` query preceded by a `match` clause is used to delete one or more facts from the knowledge graph.

-We can delete instances by using `$var isa [your type]`: an `isa` will always indicate removal of an instance and all its edges.
+We can delete instances by using `$var isa [your type]`: an `isa` will always indicate removal of an instance and all its relations and attribute ownerships.
 Additionally, we can remove just attribute ownerships using the `has` statement in the `delete` clause.
 Removing a role player from a relation can similarly be achieved by using role player syntax: `delete $r (some_role: $player);` without an `isa` statement.